 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Moscow Urban Renewal Agency, a component-unit of the City of Moscow, Idaho's basic financial statements.
-The introductory section and statistical section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The introductory section is presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.
+The introductory sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.